xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 Bind calls the given function if the result is in success state.

-### OnError
+### Compensate

- OnError calls the given function if the result is in error state.
- It given an oppertunity to compensate for the error and return success.
+ Compensate for failed result by calling the given function.

 ### Ensure